from __future__ import annotations

 The PhenoTypic team maintains several pre-built pipelines optimized for different imaging scenarios:

-2. **HeavyWatershedPipeline:** Watershed segmentation with extensive cleanup.
+2. **[HeavyWatershedPipeline](src/phenotypic/prefab/_heavy_watershed_pipeline.py):** Watershed segmentation for separated colonies.

-4. **GridSectionPipeline:** Per-well section extraction and analysis.
+4. **[GridSectionPipeline](src/phenotypic/prefab/_grid_section_pipeline.py):** Per-well section extraction and fine-grained analysis.

-- Use case: Fine-grained per-well quality control and segmentation.
+Moderate cost; enables per-well quality control and segmentation.

 **When to use PrefabPipeline vs Custom ImagePipeline**